adamedx/winbox/README.md

 winbox Cookbook
 ===============
-The devbox cookbook configures Windows and Linux workstations for development.
+The *winbox* cookbook configures Windows and Linux workstations for development.
 It configures the following features on a system:

 * Git for source control
 * A text editor